aces/Loris/docs/API/LorisRESTAPI.md

 }
 ```

-containing ALL CandIDs present in this Loris instance.
+containing ALL candidates present in this Loris instance.

 A new candidate can be created by sending a POST request to /candidates.